Student Loan Statistics 2025: Key Facts and Figures Shaping Borrowers’ Futures

 Student Loan Debt Inflation

-• The average cost of a four-year degree has increased by 213% since the 1980s, far outpacing wage growth and contributing to rising student loan balances.
+• The average cost of a four-year degree has increased by approximately 222% since the 1980s, as of 2025, continuing to far outpace median wage growth, and significantly contributing to ballooning student loan balances.

-• Graduate school debt has inflated by 50% over the last 20 years, with the average graduate owing more than $70,000.
+• Graduate school debt has grown by 53% over the past 20 years, with the average graduate now owing over $73,500 in 2025, largely due to higher tuition at professional programs and graduate-level borrowing limits.

-• Interest on student loans adds, on average, $4,000 to a borrower’s total balance over the life of the loan.
+• On average, interest on student loans adds approximately $4,300 to a borrower’s total balance over the life of the loan in 2025, depending on repayment plan and rate type, further complicating long-term debt payoff.

-• Living costs for college students, including housing and food, have increased by 15% over the past five years, contributing further to the student debt crisis.
+• Living costs for college students, including housing, transportation, and meals, have increased by 17% over the past five years, placing additional financial pressure on students and often requiring supplemental borrowing beyond tuition.

 Federal and Private Student Loan Comparison